evan-olson-dev/Learn_CS_Dev_Tailored/README.md

-uie# Learning Path for .NET 6 WPF Desktop Development (Prism MVVM)
+# Learning Path for .NET 6 WPF Desktop Development (Prism MVVM)

 This guide provides a comprehensive learning path tailored for transitioning into C# development, focusing on .NET 6 WPF desktop applications using the Prism MVVM framework.